phoenixframework/phoenix/guides/controllers.md

 . . .
 ```

 We also need to tell the controller to render a template with the same format as the one returned by `Phoenix.Controller.get_format/1`.
-We do that by substituting the atom version of the template `:index` for the string version `"index.html"`.
+We do that by substituting the name of the template "index.html" with the atom version `:index`.

 ```elixir
 def index(conn, _params) do